ayoubfaouzi/software-engineering-notes/designing-data-intensive-applications/chapter-05-replication.md

 - This anomaly is prevented by **consistent prefix reads**, which guarantee that if writes occur in a certain order, readers will always see them in that order.
 - The issue is common in **partitioned/sharded** databases, since different partitions may apply writes independently without a global order.
 - Solutions include co-locating causally related writes in the same partition or using algorithms that track causal dependencies. <p align="center"><img src="assets/replication-lag-out-of-order.png" width="500px" height="auto"></p>

+#### Solutions for Replication Lag

+Replication lag in **eventually consistent** systems can cause a poor user experience.
+While it's fine if an application can handle delays of minutes or hours, systems that can't, should be designed for stronger guarantees, like **read-after-write** consistency.

+Although an application can be coded to handle these issues by directing specific reads to the leader, this approach is **complex** and prone to **errors**.
+It's more ideal for the database to handle these guarantees, which is the purpose of *transactions*.

+Many distributed databases have moved away from **single-node transactions**, arguing they are too costly for performance and availability, and that **eventual consistency** is a **necessary** trade-off for scalability 👨‍🔬.
+However, this is a simplistic view.
+The book will explore a more nuanced perspective on transactions and alternative mechanisms in later chapters.

+## Multi-Leader Replication

+- Leader-based replication centralizes all writes on one node, creating a SPOF.
+- Multi-leader replication (also known as *master-master* or *active/active* replication) allows multiple nodes to accept writes and replicate to each other, improving **availability** since writes can continue even if one leader fails.

+### Use Cases for Multi-Leader Replication

+#### Multi-datacenter operation

+In **multi-datacenter** deployments, **single-leader replication** forces all writes through one datacenter, causing latency, sensitivity to network issues, and reliance on failover if the leader’s datacenter fails.
+Multi-leader replication allows **each datacenter** to process **local writes** and **asynchronously** replicate across datacenters, improving performance and resilience to outages or network problems.

+Despite these benefits, multi-leader replication has a major 👎: **write conflicts**.
+When the same data is modified in two different datacenters simultaneously, these conflicts must be resolved.
+Because this feature is often added to databases as an afterthought, it can lead to complex issues with features like **auto-incrementing keys**, **triggers**, and **integrity constraints**, making it a potentially problematic and risky configuration to implement ⚠️.

+#### Clients with offline operation

+Multi-leader replication is an excellent choice for applications that require **offline operation**, such as **calendar apps** on **mobile devices**.
+In this model, each device has a **local database** that acts as a leader, accepting both read and write requests while disconnected from the internet.

+When the device comes back online, an asynchronous multi-leader replication process **syncs** the changes with a central server and other devices.
+The **replication lag** can be **significant**, potentially hours or even days.

+Architecturally, this is similar to multi-datacenter replication, but with an extremely unreliable network connection between "datacenters" (the devices).
+Getting this right can be difficult, as evidenced by the many flawed synchronization implementations 🤷.
+However, some tools, like `CouchDB`, are specifically designed to facilitate this type of multi-leader setup.

+#### Real-Time Collaborative Editing

+Apps like *Etherpad* and *Google Docs* let multiple users edit documents simultaneously.
+Each user’s edits apply immediately to their local replica and are asynchronously synced to the server and other users.

+With **strict locking**, edits happen sequentially — this is like single-leader replication with transactions.
+For smoother collaboration (e.g., keystroke-level changes), locking is avoided, enabling concurrent edits.
+This model resembles multi-leader replication, requiring conflict resolution to handle simultaneous changes.

+### Handling Write Conflicts